Artform

 Case Studies

-Lying in Wait was an artist in residence project with adult patients in Tallaght Hospital led by artist Deirdre Glenfield and supported by the National Centre for Arts and Health (NCAH).
+Lying in Wait was an artist in residence project with adult patients in Tallaght University Hospital led by artist Deirdre Glenfield and supported by the National Centre for Arts and Health (NCAH).

 Case Studies